-The Fuel Supply file is a list directed file used to define the fuel supply and the months that the fuels are used for each reference counties.
-Its format is shown in Table 8.66, "Format for FuelSupply.csv" [431].
+The Fuel Supply file is a list directed file used to define the fuel supply and the months that the fuels are used for each representative counties.
+Its format is shown in Table 8.66, "Format for FuelSupply.csv" [433].